-Sometimes our surgeons may perform sternotomy.
-Though sternotomy typically involves dividing the breastbone to access the heart, NYU Langone surgeons can often perform the procedure by making small incisions between the ribs on the right side of the chest.
+Sometimes our surgeons perform sternotomy.
+Though sternotomy typically involves dividing the breastbone to access the heart, known as open heart surgery.
+NYU Langone surgeons can often perform the procedure by making small incisions between the ribs on the right side of the chest.
 The incisions are typically larger than those used in minimally invasive or robotic mitral valve repair, but patients generally recover well.

 During surgery, doctors reshape the mitral valve leaflets by removing excess tissue and suturing together the remaining segments.
 They may also close gaps in the leaflets or place sutures to help them function properly.